Emirates Palace Mandarin Oriental, Abu Dhabi: Rooms and facilities

 Emirates Palace consists of 390 residences, including 92 suites and 22 residential suites.
 The residences are spread over two wings as well as a primary central building.
 The majority of the suites are furnished in gold and marble.
 The main primary building houses an expensive marble floor and a large patterned dome above, picked out in gold.
 The penthouse floor has six Rulers' Suites which are reserved exclusively for dignitaries, such as royalty.

 The facilities include 2 spa facilities, over 40 meeting rooms, a 1.3 km long beach, a marina, 2 helicopter landing pads, a ballroom that accommodates up to 2500 people, various luxury shops and international restaurants.

 Events

 Christina Aguilera performed at the venue during her Back To Basics Tour on 24 October 2008.
 The show had an audience of 20,000 people, attracting great media attention to the hotel.
 The hotel also appears in the film Fast and Furious 7, which was released in 2015.
 Shots of the hotel were also used in the 2007 film The Kingdom.

-Justin Timberlake has been at this location for a tour on 6 December 2007 for a concert.
+Justin Timberlake performed a concert here on 6 December 2007.
 The Emirates Palace also appears in the 2019 film 6 Underground along with other iconic sites around the city.
+It also appears in the 2024 Hindi feature film Bade Miyan Chote Miyan.

 On 30 January 2011, English Rugby Union side London Wasps played their 2010–11 LV Cup round 3 matches against London rivals Harlequins in a purpose-built stadium in the palace grounds.
 This was the first English domestic match to take place abroad.